From $U(1) \times U(1)$ Symmetry Breaking to Majoron Cosmology: Insights from NANOGrav 15-year Data: Summary and conclusion

 \item The modified majoron model features sequential symmetry breaking: $U(1)_{B-L}$ (local) breaks at $T \sim \eta^{\prime}$ forming Type-$\phi^{\prime}$ LCSs, followed by global $U(1)$ breaking at $T \sim \eta$ generating Type-$\phi$ GCS-like strings.
 At $T \sim T_*$ (set by $m_\chi = 3H(T_*)$), DWs appear due to the explicit symmetry breaking by the operator in Eq.~(\ref{eq.4}).

 \item The number of DWs attached to each string is determined by the winding numbers and the structure of the symmetry-breaking operator of Eq.~(\ref{eq.4}).
 When one of the conditions of Eq.~(\ref{eq:oneDW}) is satisfied, only one DW is attached to each string, ensuring the collapse of the string-wall system and avoiding the `domain wall problem'.
-In this paper, we consider $n=1$ and $n^{\prime}=1$ conditions only.
+In this paper, we only consider the $n=1$ condition.

 \item In this model, the total GW signal (Eq.~(\ref{eq.total}) and Table~\ref{t.model}) arises from independent contributions of Type-$\phi^{\prime}$ LCSs and Type-$\phi$ GCS-like strings, distinguishing it from simpler majoron scenarios.
 The IR cut-off in the Type-$\phi$ spectrum scales as $\sqrt{m_{\chi}}$, making it valid down to nano-Hz frequencies only if $m_\chi \lesssim 10^{-15}$ eV.
 The Type-$\phi^{\prime}$ LCS spectrum remains within the PTA band for $m_\chi \lesssim 10^{-23}$ eV (assuming $\eta^{\prime} \sim 10^{14}$ GeV).
 Thus, for $m_\chi < 10^{-23}$ eV, both components contribute to the NANOGrav-observable GW background, whereas for $10^{-23} \, \text{eV} < m_\chi < 10^{-15} \, \text{eV}$, only the Type-$\phi$ spectrum extends below nano-Hz.